PatB-Dev/Clear-Web/README.md

 # Clear-Web
+WIP

-An extension for delete scroll blockin g=> overflow: auto & display none when you click on web site
+An extension for delete scroll blocking=> overflow: auto & display none when you click on web site